zeld/psa-update/README.md

 # Installation

 Binaries are available for Windows (x86-64), Linux (x86-64) and MacOS (x86-64) in the release section.
-For other platforms the project from source code (see below).
+For other platforms the project can be built from source code (see below).

 # Building